kirbong/rutgers-iti-networking/linux_howtolab.md

 1. What does the whoami command tell you?

     a.
-Displays my username: “netID”
+Displays my username: “ ' netID ' ”

 2. What does the pwd command tell you?